Juan Merchan: Who is the judge likely to try Trump’s criminal case?

 Now, the former president has also been charged over his role in the payments.

-It is currently unclear what the charges are but multiple reports say that Mr Trump is facing more than 30 counts related to business fraud and that he will surrender to New York authorities next week.
+It is currently unclear what the charges are but reports say that Mr Trump is facing 34 felony counts related to business fraud.

-Two officials told NBC News that the former president is expected to be arraigned in Manhattan on Tuesday, with a tentative hearing time set for 2.15pm before Judge Juan Merchan.
+Mr Trump is scheduled to be arrested and arraigned in New York on Tuesday 4 April, marking a historic day for America.

+His arraignement is scheduled for 2.15pm ET before Judge Juan Merchan in Manhattan Criminal Court.

 But who is the judge who is expected to preside over the unprecedented case?